← Back to research

 Long-term OutlookPositive — Well-positioned for AI infrastructure growth

 Modal has established itself as the "Vercel for AI" with strong developer experience and elastic GPU access.
-The company's funding and market position suggest long-term viability.
-Main competitive pressure comes from cheaper GPU providers and potential entry from major cloud vendors.
+Its May 2026 Series C — $355M at $4.65B, quadrupling its valuation, with revenue up ~5x to ~$300M annualized — confirms it is the breakout company in this category.
+Main competitive pressure comes from cheaper GPU providers and major cloud vendors entering the sandbox space (Cloudflare Sandboxes reached GA in April 2026).

 Bottom Line